knowsuchagency/promptic/README.md

 ### Agents

-Decorate functions with `@llm.tool` to register them as tools that the LLM can use to perform actions or retrieve information.
+Decorate functions with `@llm.tool` to register them as tools the LLM can use to perform actions or retrieve information.
 The agent will automatically call the decorated function with the arguments extracted from the LLM's response.

 ```python
 from datetime import datetime